Jade-ux/OurTraditions/README.md

 **For MongoDB:**

+- Sign up for a MongoDB account, create a new cluster
 - Use SCRAM method to create a username and password
 - Make sure to not use any special characters in your password
 - Make sure your user priviledges are set to 'Read and write to the database'.